-The comparison between the various model configurations and observations is illustrated statistically in Figure 7 with Taylor (2001) diagrams of the monthly climatology of per-grid-point precipitation, 2D cloud cover and 3D cloud fraction.
-In ECHAM-HAM, CCFM improves the precipitation distribution compared to Tiedtke-Nordeng, in terms of both variability and root-mean-square error (RMSE), and slightly in terms of correlation, at the expense of a slightly increased bias.
-The improved distribution is almost as good as that from ECHAM without HAM (which has been more extensively tuned, and where there is little difference based on the convection scheme).
-It is possible that, with suitable tuning, ECHAM-HAM with Tiedtke-Nordeng would perform as well - though this might come at the cost of introducing the less realistic diurnal cycle seen in standard ECHAM (see Section 4.2.3).
+The comparison between the various model configurations and observations is illustrated statistically in Fig. 7 with Taylor (2001) diagrams of the monthly climatology of per-gridpoint precipitation, 2-D cloud cover and 3-D cloud fraction.
+In ECHAM-HAM, CCFM improves the precipitation distribution compared to Tiedtke-Nordeng, both in terms of variability and root mean square error (RMSE), and slightly in terms of correlation, at the expense of a slightly increased bias.
+The improved distribution is almost as good as that from ECHAM without HAM (which has been more extensively tuned and has little difference based on the convection scheme).
+It is possible that, with suitable tuning, ECHAM-HAM with Tiedtke-Nordeng would perform as well - though this might come at the cost of introducing the less realistic diurnal cycle seen in standard ECHAM (see Sect.
+4.2.3).